Real-4339/UDTP/Documentation/Bugs.md

   ConnectionResetError: [WinError 10054] An existing connection was forcibly closed by the remote host
 ```

-1) Explanation, Unix:
+1. Explanation, Unix:
    I ignore spoofed packets, but only based on ip, mb should check for both.
-   Windows:
-   Idk, need to check wireshark.
+   Windows: Idk, need to check wireshark.

-2) Free update

-3) error simulation, only packet corruption
+2. error simulation, only packet corruption

-4) Seems packets are send one by one, not in range
+3. Seems packets are send one by one, not in range

-5) Terminal: Proper input validation (new message, min)
+4. Terminal: Proper input validation (new message, min)

-6) WM
+5. WM

-7) IP header 60 bytes, have to check and mb dynamicly change MTU.
+6. IP header 60 bytes, have to check and mb dynamicly change MTU.

-8) Can not connect Windows and linux VM.
+7. Can not connect Windows and linux VM.
 (I think because of old spoofing check)

 # Done

 - Keep alive
+- Free update